whitneyburton/portfolios/README.markdown

 Portfolio evaluations have three possible outcomes:

-* *PROMOTED* - your portfolio demonstrates a successful fulfillment of expectations and you make move on to the next module or graduate
+* *PROMOTED* - your portfolio demonstrates a successful fulfillment of expectations and you may move on to the next module or graduate
 * *RETAINED* - your portfolio is lacking in one or more areas and you may either repeat the current module or leave the program
 * *EXCUSED* - your portfolio is lacking in one or more areas and either (a) you've